bevennyamande/bevennyamande/_posts/2021-03-26-Startup-THM-Room.md

 files                   [Status: 301, Size: 312, Words: 20, Lines: 10]
 server-status           [Status: 403, Size: 277, Words: 20, Lines: 10]
 ```

-we can upload a shell in the ftp directory since executable permission are set...
+- We can upload a shell in the ftp directory since executable permission are set...
+- After upload a shell in ftp you can access it via http://IP/files/ and execute the shell
+- Boom you get shell

+# Check hints for user.txt

+- note the /incidents directory in the / path
+- use strings and find for the password